 Entitlement funds are awarded according to geographical or other affiliation.
 Self-help funds permit students to be responsible for their educational expenses by working or taking loans.
 Be sure to check out the links below for some additional information.

 Virginia Tuition Assistance Grant.
-Please note that the Virginia Tuition Assistance Grant, which is available to bona-fide residents of the Commonwealth of Virginia is estimated by the State Council of Higher Education in Virginia to be $3,300 for the 2018/2019 academic year.
+Please note that the Virginia Tuition Assistance Grant, which is available to bona-fide residents of the Commonwealth of Virginia is estimated by the State Council of Higher Education in Virginia to be $3,400.

 Loans at Roanoke